-^{}NSFHA: No Special Flood Hazard Area - all Zone C (determined to be outside the 500-year floodplain)
+NSFHA: No Special Flood Hazard Area - all Zone C (determined to be outside the 500-year floodplain)

-The average NFIP payment for the County overall was approximately \$22,750 per individual loss - ranging from a maximum of \$80,161 per loss in the Village of New Paltz to a minimum of \$5,568 in Woodstock.
-Almost 50 percent of all NFIP paid losses in Ulster County have occurred in just four municipalities - the Olive, Shandaken, Ulster, and Wawarsing.
+The average NFIP payment for the County overall was \$22,664 per individual loss - ranging from a minimum of \$5,348 in Woodstock to a maximum of \$80,161 per loss in the Village of New Paltz.
+Approximately half of all NFIP payments in Ulster County have occurred in the four municipalities in the County with the highest dollars in total payments - Olive, Shandaken, Ulster, and Wawarsing.